Corporate responsibility program 2017

 We cater for our customers and anyone else interested in matters relevant to marketing, communication and business change by posting blogs, articles and videos regularly on the website and social media.

 Our own market surveys support the dialogue with customers.
-In Finland, we also utilize research information provided by the Finnish Association of Marketing, Technology and Creativity (MTL), the Federation of the Finnish Media Industry and Kantar TNS.
+In Finland, we also utilize research information provided by the Federation of the Finnish Media Industry and Kantar TNS.
 In Sweden, we utilize information produced by the Institute for Advertising and Media Statistics (IRM, Institutet för Reklam- och Mediestatiastik).

-The owner of Nordic Morning, the Finnish state, is represented as member of Nordic Morning’s Board of Directors.
+The owner of Nordic Morning Group, the Finnish state, is represented as member of Nordic Morning Group’s Board of Directors.
 Furthermore, the owner regularly receives information about our business in the form of financial reports.

 Memberships and certificates

-In Finland, Nordic Morning is a member of The Finnish Association of Marketing, Technology and Creativity (MTL), the Federation of the Finnish Media Industry, the Finnish Book Publishers Association and Finpro.
-In Sweden, Nordic Morning is a member of the Swedish Marketing Federation (Sveriges Marknadsförbund).
+In Finland, Nordic Morning Group is a member of the Federation of the Finnish Media Industry, the Finnish Book Publishers Association and Finpro.
+In Sweden, Nordic Morning Group is a member of the Swedish Marketing Federation (Sveriges Marknadsförbund).

-Edita Prima's production plant in Helsinki, Finland and Edita Bobergs production plants in Falun, Sweden are entitled to use the Nordic Ecolabel.
+Edita Prima's production plant in Helsinki, Finland is entitled to use the Nordic Ecolabel.
 The environmental impact of printing production has been considered throughout the production chain.
 Both the materials used and the production processes comply with the Nordic Ecolabel criteria.

 Standard for environmental management

-Edita Prima’s production plant in Helsinki, Finland and Edita Boberg's production plant in Falun, Sweden are certified in accordance with the ISO 14001 standard for environmental management.
+Edita Prima’s production plant in Helsinki, Finland is certified in accordance with the ISO 14001 standard for environmental management.

-Edita Prima has certified its system for monitoring the origin of the wood fiber used in its paper in accordance with international standards from the Forest Stewardship Council (FSC) and the Programme for the Endorsement of Forest Certification Schemes (PEFC).
-Edita Bobergs has certified its system in accordance with the Forest Stewardship Council (FSC).
+Edita Prima has certified its system for monitoring the origin of the wood fiber used in its paper in accordance with international standards from the Programme for the Endorsement of Forest Certification Schemes (PEFC).

-These printing companies are thus also entitled to use these labels indicating that the wood fiber used in their paper originates from a forest that is managed in a socially, ecologically and economically responsible way.
+It is thus also entitled to use the labels indicating that the wood fiber used in their paper originates from a forest that is managed in a socially, ecologically and economically responsible way.